reader-wh94/dbd-random-perk/README.md

 <br/>

-Currently, this site has been updated to Leon S. Kennedy
+Currently, this site has been updated to Mikaela Raid

 <br/><br/>